hypothesis/client/README.md

 Grading
 ================

-You need to set the WEBTRANSLATE.IT READ KEY for the captions project based on hypothesis-client as an environment variable.
+You need to set the webtranslate.it read key for the captions project based on hypothesis-client as an environment variable should be named `WEBTRANSLATEITREADKEY`.

 Hypothesis client
 =================

-|| 'proj_pub_MpJb4ubUp8fjmDq6cwyQBw'

 [![Build status](https://img.shields.io/travis/hypothesis/client/master.svg)][travis]
 [![npm version](https://img.shields.io/npm/v/hypothesis.svg)][npm]